-David Plas, PhD, Associate Professor of Cancer Biology at the University of Cincinnati College of Medicine, brings a fresh viewpoint and the mindset of a leukemia researcher to the problem of glioma, a stubbornly aggressive form of brain cancer.
-He notes that while leukemias are treated more successfully than ever before, “gliomas could stand some major improvements.”
+David Plas, PhD, Associate Professor of Cancer Biology at the University of Cincinnati College of Medicine and holder of the Anna and Harold W. Huffman Endowed Chair in Glioblastoma Experimental Therapeutics, brings a fresh viewpoint from his background as a leukemia researcher to the problem of glioma, a stubbornly aggressive form of brain cancer.
+He notes that while many leukemias are treated more successfully than ever before, “therapies for glioma could stand some major improvements.”

 Dr. Plas is among a cadre of researchers at the UC Cancer Institute whose expertise is being tapped by the Brain Tumor Center, which embraces both the Cancer Institute and the UC Neuroscience Institute.
 Together these talented researchers are homing in on the molecular profile of glioma, a cancer that develops from glial cells in the brain and whose most common form is glioblastoma multiforme.
 An estimated 13,000 Americans die of brain and other nervous system cancers each year.

-“In order to bring personalized therapy to brain cancers, it is necessary to develop new drugs that target the major pathways used by cancer genes,” Dr. Plas says.
-“Unfortunately, this approach has not yet been successful in brain cancer.
-We hope to bring some of the ideas from the world of leukemia research into brain cancer and see whether they can be successfully applied or modified.”
+“New therapy for brain cancer requires new drugs that target the major pathways used by cancer genes,” Dr. Plas says.
+“Unfortunately, targeted therapy has had limited success in brain cancer.
+We hope to adapt ideas from the world of leukemia research to improve targeted therapy for brain cancer.

-Dr. Plas notes that S6K1 is a type of kinase – a protein that modifies other proteins – that has not yet been targeted.
-“We’ve only recently become able to target S6K1,” he says.
+Although S6K1 is frequently activated in human cancer, scientists have not fully explored the opportunities for targeting S6K1 as a cancer therapy.
+“We’ve only recently become able to target S6K1,” Dr. Plas says.
 “We are hoping to be on the front wave of targeting this pathway toward the development of S6K1 inhibitors.”

 Work in the Plas Lab fits into a larger picture of innovative laboratories at UC that are developing molecule-targeted therapies for glioblastoma.
 The laboratories of El Mustapha Bahassi, PhD, and James Driscoll, MD, PhD, for example, are focusing on mutations on the epidermal growth factor receptor (EGFR).
 In glioblastoma, EGFR can lead to faulty signaling or “overactivation,” which causes cells to multiply too rapidly and to result in cancer.
 At least 30 to 50 percent of glioblastoma cases involve a malfunction of the EGF receptor.
 Dr. Plas notes that, “EGFR actually controls many different pathways.
 One of those pathways leads to S6Kinase1.
 So you can say that our work is related because these pathways are often interconnected.”